 Be prepared for all the extras you’ll WANT to buy!

 Its bright colours and techie design draw the crowds at the camping shows, so just what is the Lotus Grill?
 Well, it’s a barbecue with a battery-operated fan system that blows air over the charcoal to create a higher temperature for a smokeless start and a super-fast warm-up time.
 The dial regulates the air-flow for control over your cooking temperature.

 We like one health aspect of the Lotus Grill – excess fat and oil can’t reach the charcoal and burn.
 That means potentially harmful polycyclic aromatic hydrocarbons shouldn’t be produced.
 There’s no definitive guideline on the risk of high-temperature meat cooking for cancer, but there is some evidence.
 Have a look at this Huffington Post article for some more information on that.

-The makers recommend a good-quality hardwood charcoal rather than briquettes (definitely not heatbeads), and an ethanol (alcohol) lighting fuel not firelighters.
+The makers recommend a good-quality hardwood charcoal rather than briquettes (definitely not heatbeads), and an ethanol (alcohol) lighting fuel not firelighters – we’d suggest bioethanol.
 The batteries are supposed to last for up to 60 hours (20-24 hours at maximum fan speed).
-There’s a family-sized XL version at around £200, plus a mini version that doesn’t seem all that popular.
+There’s a family-sized XL version at around £200.

 So, which should I buy?

 The benefits of both the Cobb and the LotusGrill are the lack of mess and less smoke.
 The Cobb is proving interesting for outdoor cooks rather than barbecuers.
 The Lotus Grill is the best actual barbecue we’ve used.
 Find out why here.
 If you’re planning a European trip, though, remember that barbecues aren’t allowed on many sites because of the risk of fire.
 That’s why the gas-powered Cadac is becoming such a popular option.